Posted by Nicole Frain in Health / Nutrition

 It is important to note, that American packaging laws only require companies to display the amount per serve.
 So if you have an American label that is a 25g serve to compare the numbers simply multiply them to make a 100g serve and then compare.

 Kilojoules (kJ) are units of energy and are how Australians measure the amount of energy in the food we consume or the amount of energy we exert through activity.
-However, due to our American influences calories are typically the number you hear spoken about when considering food intake and are also a way of measuring energy consumed.
+However, due to our American influences calories are typically the number you hear spoken about when considering food intake and are also a way of measuring the energy consumed.

 Many nutritional panels will not display calories after kilojoules as it is not a requirement under Australian food labeling laws.
 So a quick calculation is easy if you prefer to count in calorie units: 1 calorie equals 4.2kJ.